-Chinese New Year 中国新年 (zhōng guó xīn nián), commonly called Lunar New Year and Spring Festival, is rich in symbolism and tradition stemming from folklore.
-The date of Chinese New Year differs from year to year according to the Chinese lunar calendar.
-This year we celebrate Chinese New Year on Friday, 12th February 2021.
-On this date, we welcome in the Year of the Ox.
+The date of Chinese New Year differs from year to year as it follows the lunar calendar.
+This year we celebrate Chinese New Year on Sunday, 22nd January 2023.
+On this date, we welcome the Year of the Rabbit.

-Often called The Spring Festival, as it falls around the same time as the start of Spring, the holiday is traditionally celebrated for 15 days and begins on the first new moon of the year.
-The New Year celebrations continue for 15 days as the moon grows full, ending with the Lantern Festival on the 15th day.
+Often called Spring Festival, as it marks the beginning of spring, the holiday is traditionally celebrated for 15 days.
+It begins on the first new moon of the year.
+The celebrations continue for 15 days as the moon grows full, ending on the 15th day with the Lantern Festival.

 Each year red lanterns are hung in the streets, from trees, in public buildings and out the front of homes.
 Red is the most dominant colour used for decorating as it is considered especially lucky.
 Gold is also prominent and is said to bring wealth.